ridgeworks/pPEGpl/docs/pPEG_API_Guide.md

      ;  PosOut = PosIn                                   % no previous, match nothing
     ).
 ```
-Note: `peg_lookup_previous/3` is a public interface predicate of `pPEG` which can be used to build custom *CSG* extensions when "exact" matching doesn't fit the need.
+Note: `peg_lookup_previous/3` is a public interface predicate of `pPEG` which can be used to build other custom *CSG* extensions when "exact" matching doesn't fit the need.

 Although you can use semantic analysis to enforce XML tag matching, here's a "tiny" XML grammar which does this:
 ```